 Georgia Special Warranty Deed Form

-Georgia special warranty deed transfers a property’s title from a grantor to a grantee with assurances that the grantor has settled all third-party claims from their period of ownership.
-The grantor assures the buyer that they haven’t done anything to encumber the title, but makes no guarantee that previous owners have left it clear.
+Georgia special warranty deed transfers a property’s title from a grantor to a grantee with assurances that there are no encumbrances from their period of ownership.
+However, the deed does not provide any guarantee that the title is free of title defects from previous owners.

-Georgia special warranty deed transfers a property’s title from a grantor to a grantee with assurances that the grantor has settled all third-party claims from their period of ownership.
-The grantor assures the buyer that they haven’t done anything to encumber the title, but makes no guarantee that previous owners have left it clear.
+Georgia special warranty deed transfers a property’s title from a grantor to a grantee with assurances that there are no encumbrances from their period of ownership.
+However, the deed does not provide any guarantee that the title is free of title defects from previous owners.

 1. Home »